 where nurture meets nature

-We are local Mums who have 25 years experience teaching in the primary sector.
 We found there wasn't a Pre-school setting in Bristol that allowed our toddlers and children the opportunity to be outdoors in nature, taking risks, exploring and discovering wonder for themselves.
 We saw first hand in our teaching careers the power that a forest school approach could have on children's well being.
 We wanted to be able to offer this opportunity to all those growing up in urban Bristol, who may otherwise find it difficult to access nature on a regular basis.

 Co-Founder and Manager